Taiwan demands China disclose whereabouts of missing citizen

 China is supposed to inform Taiwan when it detains Taiwanese citizens under an agreement reached in 2009.
 Taiwanese officials said Friday they had received no information on Lee’s case.

-“Of course, we hope he can come back,” Lin said.
-“At the start we told the Mainland Affairs Council to look for him.”
+On the morning of Aug.
+20, Lee sent Chen photos of the troops along the Hong Kong border, the mayor said.
+Later that day, Chen said he tried to call Lee but could not get through.

-The town secretary said he had no information about Lee’s schedule in Hong Kong or beyond.
+“At first I figured he was out of power or had lost the phone, but after we couldn’t reach him for several days I realized things weren’t so innocent,” Chen said.

 In another recent case, Taiwanese rights activist Lee Ming-che disappeared in March 2017 on a trip to China and surfaced at a court hearing in the southern Chinese city of Changsha in September that year.
-The 44-year-old activist who had discussed democracy with mainland Chinese on social media was sentenced to five years in prison for his activities.
+The activist who had discussed democracy with mainland Chinese on social media was sentenced to five years in prison for his activities.